NVE/ebm/docs/source/example.rst

    Etiam quis purus in lacus molestie venenatis.
 Vestibulum **feugiat** non lorem non tristique.
 In nec viverra augue.

+.. admonition:: Endringsforslag/admonition?

+   What is an admonition?
+An admonition is a gentle or formal warning, advice, or reprimand.
+It’s often used to correct behavior or guide someone toward better choices without being overly harsh.

 Autonummerert liste
 -------------------